Mulch Calculator

 Bulk vs. bags

-Bulk usually makes sense for larger beds, especially with delivery.
-Bags are easier to carry, stage, and mix by color or material.
+Bulk usually makes sense for larger beds, especially with delivery and a clear drop location.
+Bags are easier for smaller jobs, tight access, and projects where color or material needs to stay separate.

 Mulch calculator FAQ